 Stillwater County’s Fire Warden works to provide fire prevention and helps to assist in the fire risks in the County.
 This position is appointed by the Board of Commissioners.
-The Fire Warden acts as the liaison between the County Commissioners and the Fire Council, bringing matters to each body for the other.
+The Fire Warden serves as the liaison for the County Commissioners to our local Fire Departments, State partners and Federal Partners.

 Prevent Equipment-Caused Wildfires